asharif123/profile-generator/README.md

 ![alt-text](./assets/images/main-screen-3.JPG "main-page-3")

-If the user selected no, an HTML document is auto-generated containing the create employees with corresponding information per screenshots below containing 3 employees that were created:
+If the user selected no, an HTML document is auto-generated containing the create employees with corresponding information per screenshots below containing 3 employees that were created (one for manager, engineer and intern):

 ![alt-text](./assets/images/main-screen-4.JPG "main-webpage-4")